squaresLab/genprog4java/README.md

 So a typical run would look like this:
 ./prepareBug.sh Math 2 /home/mau/Research/ /home/mau/Research/defects4j/ allHuman

+1st param: Defects4j has five projects: Lang, Chart, Closure, Math, Time, you can choose whichever you like.
+Lang and Math have worked without any issue so far.
+The other three projects, we are still working on them.

+2nd param: bug number of the selected project.

+3rd param: where did you download the bitbucket project.

+4th param: where is defects4j folder located.

+5th param: there are three ways to run this script: allHuman for running genprog with all the human made tests. oneHuman: to run it with just one of the human made tests. oneGenerated: to run it with just one of the generated tests.

 It starts by setting up the different paths per every one of the different projects (Lang, Chart, Closure, Math, Time).
 Then uses defects4j's scripts to checkout the buggy and fixed version of the code of the bug indicated in the parameters.
 Then it compiles the checkedout versions.

-It then makes the difference from the last parameter which goes as follows:
+It then makes the difference from the last parameter as explained before.
-allHuman:
-oneHuman:
-oneGenerated:

 If it is running the Lang project then it copies a modified file called EntityArrays.java to the working directory.
 This is because this file contains a lot of non ascii characters in the comments that were causing issues with compilation.